 Deliveroo IPO puts London's tech credentials to the test

-When food delivery firm Deliveroo joins the London stock market on Wednesday, it will be Britain's biggest listing in a decade, even though some of the country's leading investors - worth over US$1 trillion between them - will be conspicuous by their absence.
+LONDON: When food delivery firm Deliveroo joins the London stock market on Wednesday (Mar 31), it will be Britain's biggest listing in a decade, even though some of the country's leading investors - worth more than US$1 trillion between them - will be conspicuous by their absence.

-LONDON: When food delivery firm Deliveroo joins the London stock market on Wednesday, it will be Britain's biggest listing in a decade, even though some of the country's leading investors: worth over US$1 trillion between them: will be conspicuous by their absence.

 But strong demand for the IPO - it was fully subscribed within hours of the order book being opened - has been overshadowed by complaints over its share structure, questions about potential legal problems for its gig-economy business model and the threat of strike action from some of its workers.